 - While plot metadata stored in column label rows is an ideal source for legend text, you can simply overwrite the existing legend text with literal text.
 Either double-click on the legend text to enter in-place edit mode or if that proves to cumbersome, right-click on the legend and choose Properties (taking care not to overwrite the "\l()" notation that creates the plot symbol).
-CTRL + double-clicking on the legend will also open the this dialog. - Double-click a legend symbol to open the Plot Details dialog box. - Any changes that you make to the legend can be saved with the graph template (File: Save Template As) If you do not want a legend object added to your graph each time you create the graph, delete the legend object and re-save the graph template.
+CTRL + double-clicking on the legend will also open the this dialog. - As discussed above, the default legend is automatically-generated by combining worksheet metadata with customizable plot styles.
+However, there are times when your auto-generated legend needs some "tweaking":